VHP1946/VHP1946.github.io/pages/sops.md

 ### Component Config
 Component configuration should be in a *package.json* file
 - **name** -> The abbreviated name of the product / the “Programmatic Name”
-  - Mirrors the GitHub Repo name
+  - Mirrors the GitHub repository name / *repository* property (except case)
+  - All lowercase
-  - "VD-" denotes a desktop application
+  - "vd-" denotes a desktop application
-  - "VA-" denotes a web-based application
+  - "va-" denotes a web-based application
   - "vhp-" denotes a packaged module
   - "vs-" denotes a server setup
   - "vn-" denotes a network setup